 Don’t forget you need dedicated landing pages for your ads that keep the same focus and guide the visitor to a very specific action.
 This is where you finally get your order – and conversion rate.

-In this particular funnel, we recommend a non-distracting product page that highlights what the visitor has already seen.
+In this particular ecommerce funnel, we recommend a non-distracting product page that highlights what the visitor has already seen.
 You don’t need to throw new info at them.

 Consider the following example: they came for a Father’s Day gift – a wallet – and don’t care about the festival safety chain against theft.
 Their dad is in his mid-50s and knows how not to get mugged.

-Best use of this funnel: Educating your audience about all options and uses of your products.
+Best use of this conversion funnel: Educating your audience about all options and uses of your products.
 Expanding their awareness and highlighting benefits that product pages don’t talk about.

-What we’d like you to take away is that each step needs to be evaluated and perfected because it affects the overall performance of the funnel.
+What we’d like you to take away is that each step needs to be evaluated and perfected because it affects the overall performance of the ecommerce conversion funnel.
 The good thing is it’s easy to detect the problem when looking at the process step by step instead of just saying, “Well, ads don’t work.” or “My blog doesn’t help at all.”